Dennis Pyle

-Dennis D. Pyle (born February 4, 1961) is an independent member of the Kansas Senate, representing the 1st district since 2005.
+Dennis D. Pyle (born February 4, 1961) is an American politician who served as a Republican member of the Kansas Senate, representing the 1st district from 2005 to 2025.
 He ran for governor of Kansas in the 2022 election.

 Legislative career

 Pyle was a member of the Kansas House of Representatives for the 49th district from 2001 to 2003.
 He lost a race for reelection to Republican Scott Schwab, who later became the Kansas Secretary of State, but was elected to his Kansas Senate seat in 2004.
 In 2020, he won his third reelection to his first district position in northeast Kansas with over 70% of the vote.

 Committee assignments

 Pyle served on these legislative committees: but was removed by Senate President Ty Masterson from some of those assignments during the 2022 legislative session when he refused to vote for the Kansas Republican Party's congressional redistricting map.